SkatAI/ynov-docker/docs/volumes.md

 Docker volumes are a way to persist data generated and used by Docker containers.

-excellent walkthrough creating a volume for a mysql database creraing a container using that volume connecting to the db ... rm container create anothe one with same colume
+excellent walkthrough creating a volume for a mysql database creating a container using that volume connecting to the db ... rm container create anothe one with same colume